 Director: Ridley Scott | Stars: Russell Crowe, Joaquin Phoenix, Connie Nielsen, Oliver Reed

 When a Roman General is betrayed, and his family murdered by an emperor’s corrupt son, he comes to Rome as a gladiator to seek revenge.

 Read Also: The Amazing Spider-Man -2012

-So what's it exactly that separates the good comedy shows from the great?
-Is it their ability to tolerate, in the same manner their sense of humor penetrates up on you or brings you by amazement?
-Maybe it's a awesome screenplay, perfect moment or one-liners that hit the mark each time?
-Whatever it is, good humor movies keep a long lasting appearance and have an proficiency to take on us.
+So what's it exactly that separates the good humorous movies of your great?
+Is it their ability to experience, in the same manner their humor creeps up on you or takes you by amazement?
+It could be a great screenplay, perfect moment or one-liners that hit the mark each time?
+Whatever it is, outstanding comedy shows give a long-lasting feeling and have an ability to take on us.